 Dimensions: 78 x 63 in.

-This whole cloth quilt was made between 1790 and 1830 out of cotton and muslin fabrics.
-It's design consists of a stuffed paisley encircled by a leaf pattern.
-This then has another paisley design and shell motif around it.
-It is white.
-The quilting is stuffed and has outline quilting.
-The quilting is also channel quilting, with 8 stitches per inch.
+This whole cloth quilt was made between 1790 and 1830 out of cotton fabric.
+It's design consists of a stuffed paisleys encircled by a leaf pattern.
+Surrounded by a paisley design and shell motif.
+The outline quilting is stuffed with washed cotton.
+There is also channel quilting, with 8 stitches per inch.
 The edging is homemade seam binding.
 The corners are folded.
 It is intact, with a few small tears, several stains, and age discoloration.

 Dimensions: 79 x 86 3/4 in.